shahzkn01-sketch/Chimp-Game/README.md

 5. **Verify the Installation**:
    - Open the Command Prompt (cmd).
    - Type `python --version` and press Enter.
-It should return your installed version (e.g., Python 3.12.x).
+It should return your installed version (e.g., Python 3.12.x)
+   - Note: The version required for Pygame is 3.12.10
 ## Steps to Install Pygame

 ### 1. Verify Pip Installation